facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 In closing

-Whenever money moves it does have an impact, and the 5 pillars of responsible investment have demonstrably helped humanize wealth's impact on people and the planet.
+Whenever money moves it does have an impact, and the 5 pillars of responsible investment can demonstrably align your wealth with the needs of people and the planet.

 These five pillars – ESG investing, community impact investment, shareholder engagement & policy work, direct private investment, and philanthropy – can be practiced individually or collectively, enabling you to maximize the positive impact of your wealth while also benefiting others and the world.

-In both the individual and institutional investing contexts, the Newground team has decades of experience with each of these five strategies for humanizing wealth.
+In both the individual and institutional investing contexts, the Newground team has decades of experience with each of these five strategies for aligning wealth with progressive values.
 We thrive on helping clients activate their money as a force for good, not only to benefit themselves and their families, but also their communities and the world – both now and into the future.

 To improve your wealth's impact – Reach out today

-Bruce Herbert, AIF® is the founder and chief executive of Newground Social Investment, an early proponent of Responsible Investment and now the nation’s oldest independent Registered Investment Advisor (RIA) with an exclusive ESG-impact focus since inception.
-Newground is fee-only, a legal fiduciary, and the nation's first Social Purpose Corporation (SPC).
-Before founding Newground in 1994, Bruce started practicing responsible investment circa 1985 during his early years at Merrill Lynch.
+Bruce Herbert, AIF® is the founder and chief executive of Newground Social Investment, an early proponent of Responsible Investment and one of the nation’s oldest independent Registered Investment Advisor (RIA) with an exclusive ESG-impact focus since inception.
+Founded in 1994, Newground is fee-only, a legal fiduciary, and the nation's first Social Purpose Corporation (SPC).
+Before Newground, Bruce started practicing responsible investment circa 1985 during his early years at Merrill Lynch.

 Note: This material is intended for educational purposes only.
 As with all our public writing, blog posts do not constitute tax or financial planning advice; likewise, they are neither an offer to sell nor solicitation to buy any investment or security.